labex-labs/open-source-labs/python/python-mastery/lab-ex7-4-low-level-of-class-creation/en/step3.md

 print("Current validator classes:", [cls for cls in dir() if cls in ['Integer', 'Float', 'String']])
 ```

 You should see output showing the type validation errors.
-This demonstrates that our dynamically generated classes are working correctly.
+This indicates that our dynamically generated classes are working correctly.

-Exit the Python shell when you're done:
+When you're done testing, exit the Python shell:

 ```python
 exit()